A Fail Proof System for Finding the Best Deadlift for You

 The main difference between squats and deadlifts is this…

-With the deadlift you hold the weight in your hands, which causes more upper back (specifically erector spinae activation) compared to the squat which will cause more lower back (lumbar spinae activation.)
-Also, deadlifts are typically more hip dominant opposed to squats which are more quad dominant.
+With the deadlift, you hold the weight in your hands, which causes more upper back (specifically erector spinae activation) compared to the squat which will cause more lower back (lumbar spinae activation.)
+Also, deadlifts are typically more hip dominant as opposed to squats which are more quad dominant.
 But this will depend on the variation that you choose.

-With each of the different exercise variations our body has different angles and positions which stress different muscles and joints.
+With each of the different exercise variations, our body has different angles and positions which stress different muscles and joints.

 Sumo deadlifts, wide stance low bar squat, conventional deadlift, high bar squat, full squat, power squat, snatch grip deadlift, block pull, box squat, front squat, deficit deadlift, etc.